Harissa Barbecue Chicken

 Every once in awhile, you’ve gotta shake up your cooking with a new-to-you ingredient.
 This summer, I’ve been experimenting with harissa.
 I’ve enjoyed it in restaurant dishes, but had never used it at home until last month.

-I’m a big fan of homemade barbecue sauces in general because you can control the quality of ingredients that go into your sauce, and also limit the amount of things like added sugar and preservatives.
+I’m a big fan of homemade barbecue sauces (like the one for my root beer ribs) in general because you can control the quality of ingredients that go into your sauce, and also limit the amount of things like added sugar and preservatives.

 Every homemade barbecue sauce I make begins with Red Gold Tomatoes.
 Not only are they the freshest tasting canned tomatoes I’ve tried (see my side-by-side comparison of Red Gold vs. one of their competitors for more detail), but all of their tomatoes are grown on farms within 200 miles of Red Gold’s facilities, so they spend as little time in transit as possible, which I really appreciate from a sustainability standpoint.

 Using a base of Red Gold Ketchup and Petite Diced Tomatoes with Green Chilies, my sauce is rounded out with a generous amount of harissa (add a little less harissa for a milder dish), onions, garlic, cider vinegar, and a pinch each of brown sugar, salt and pepper.

 Red Gold has been sustainably growing their tomatoes on Midwest farms for more than 70 years.
 Red Gold tomatoes are non-GMO project verified, and packed in non-BPA lined cans.
 For more information, please connect with Red Gold on Facebook, Twitter, Instagram and Pinterest.